 Lying on the border between the Democratic Republic of Congo and Rwanda, is one of Africa’s Great Lakes, Lake Kivu.
-Covering an area of 2,700 km2, Lake Kivu offers amazing views at any point along its shore, and what will surprise most travellers is the beach located at the town of Rubavu (also known as Gisenyi).
-These sandy shores are a great place to unwind for weary bodies, after exploring one of the many adventure trails in the area (on bike or by foot), or the starting point for kayaking and water skiing across Lake Kivu’s crystal clear waters.
+Covering an area of 2,700 km2 (1,042 square miles), Lake Kivu offers amazing views at any point along its shore, and what will surprise most travellers is the beach located at the town of Rubavu (also known as Gisenyi).
+These sandy shores are a great place to unwind for weary bodies, after exploring one of the many adventure trails in the area (on bike or by foot).
+Lake Kivu has also become a great place for water sports.
+Kayaking, water skiing and jet skiing are all offered.

 Walk in the footsteps of Dian Fossey on a unique and unforgettable wildlife experience, by traversing the rain forests of Rwanda to get a view into the life of the mountain gorillas.
-Rwanda is one of four destinations (Uganda, DRC and Central African Republic) in the world where mountain gorillas can be tracked safely, and this special experience attracts thousands of visitors a year.
-By going on this amazing experience you are also supporting Rwanda in the conservation of its rain forests and mountain gorillas.
+Rwanda is one of three destinations in the world where mountain gorillas can be tracked safely, and this special experience attracts thousands of visitors a year.
+There are few wildlife experiences that can match up to gorilla trekking.
+Take comfort in the fact that through your trekking experience, you are supporting mountain gorilla conservation efforts.

 After spending time at Lake Kivu, why not take a trip to Nyungwe Forest.
-Located at the border of Burundi just south of Lake Kivu, Nyungwe Forest is one of the best preserved and oldest forests in central Africa.
+Located at the border of Burundi just south of Lake Kivu, Nyungwe Forest is one of the best preserved and oldest forests in East Africa.
 As a priority for environmental conservation, Nyungwe is home to diverse animal species.
 See the diversity of plant and animal life by navigating one of the many hiking trails in the forest.
 Different hiking trails cater for various fitness levels and provide a variety of views and photo opportunities for intrepid adventurers.
 After exploring the forest floor take your adventure to the canopy above.
 The canopy walkway in Nyungwe offers phenomenal views, allowing you to take in everything you missed while on the forest floor.

 Akagera National Park